grundic/yagocd/README.rst

 Running local server
 --------------------

-As described in [this post](https://www.go.cd/2015/08/05/Go-Sample-Virtualbox.html), there is ready to use Virtual Box image with pre-configured GoCD server and agent, which could easy development and debugging.
+As described in `this post <https://www.go.cd/2015/08/05/Go-Sample-Virtualbox.html>`_, there is ready to use Virtual Box image with pre-configured GoCD server and agent, which could easy development and debugging.
 To run, executing this command (ensure, that vagrant and Virtual Box are installed):
 ```